GaoangLiu/GaoangLiu.github.io/_posts/2020/2020-04-15-Strings-in-Rust.md

 The `String` type is provided in Rust’s standard library rather than coded into the core language and is a **growable, mutable, owned, UTF-8 encoded string type**.

-To summarize the differences, `String`, stored as a vector of bytes (`Vec<u8>`), is guaranteed to be a valid UTF-8 sequence.
-While, `&str`, is a slice (`&[u8]`) that always **points to** a valid UTF-8 sequence, and can be used to view into a `String`, just like `&[T]` is a view into `Vec<T>`.

 ## Difference
 - `String` is the dynamic heap string type, like `Vec`: use it when you need to own or modify your string data.
-- `str` is an immutable1 sequence of UTF-8 bytes of dynamic length somewhere in memory.
+- `str` is an immutable sequence of UTF-8 bytes of dynamic length somewhere in memory.
 Since the size is unknown, one can only handle it behind a pointer.
 This means that str most commonly appears as `&str`: a reference to some UTF-8 data, normally called a "string slice" or just a "slice".
 A slice is just a **view onto some data**, and that data can be anywhere.
 You can also search, split, parse, and even replace chunks without needing to allocate new memory.

 In summary, use `String` if you need **owned** string data (like passing strings to other threads, or building them at runtime), and use `&str` if you only need a view of a string.